Savidlin/HDSMobileApp/README.md

 * you should see output message about 'starting'
 * wait for 'finished building ...' message, once you see that you should be all set

-From now one, whenever you want to edit files in the app:
+From now on, when you want to edit app/ files:
 * open 'Node.js command prompt'
-* naviaget to HDSMobileApp/ dir inside main project
+* navigate to HDSMobileApp/ dir inside main project
 * $ 'gulp'

 ====
-### IDE Setup (Visual Studio 2015 Community):
+#### IDE Setup (Visual Studio 2015 Community):

 Install Visual Studio SQLite ADO.NET NuGet package:
 * Tools > 'NuGet Package Manager' > 'Manage NuGet Packages For Solution'
 * Search: 'sqlite'
 * Install: 'System.Data.SQLite' (v1.0.97, dependencies: .NET v2.0, .NET v4.0, .NET v4.5, .NET v4.5.1)

 Visual Studio:
 * Tools > options > Text Editor > TypeScript > Project: